 Narcissists can’t accept that they may not be wonderful people.
 They are also incredibly fragile when facing an idea that perhaps they did something wrong, especially if others can see it.
 Therefore if there’s a conflict they will do anything and everything to maintain a fantasy that they are always good, all while perceiving the other party as evil.

 Not only that, they need other people’s validation that their delusion is true.
 To achieve that, they create preposterous, slanderous, manipulative narratives where all of that is true and try to convince others of it.
 And since many people are unwilling and unable to look into the truth behind it, the narcissist can find that validation they so desperately crave and even act out their revenge fantasies.
 Often the reason is as simple as hating to see others doing well because they themselves are miserable.

 As a result, sometimes people get seriously hurt: socially, financially, emotionally, or even physically.
 But the narcissist doesn’t care about that.
-In fact they are often glad, because in their narrative the victim deserves it by being “evil,” so whatever happens is justified.
+In fact they are often glad, because in their narrative the target deserves it by being “evil,” so whatever happens is justified.

 Of course not everyone can see the truth when listening to the narcissist but it’s quite evident looking from the outside or if you have enough psychological insight and experience.
 And if you are wise and educated enough on it, you can avoid getting into these situation, minimize the damage, sever your ties with them more quickly, and protect yourself better.

 Check out the author’s books: Human Development and Trauma: How Childhood Shapes Us into Who We Are as Adults and Self-Work Starter Kit.